Skip to content

 Security

-• Use Stored Procedures with parameters — no string concatenation, no dynamic SQL.
+• Use stored procedures with parameters — no string concatenation, no dynamic SQL.

 • Secure Redis with TLS and authentication; restrict network access.

-Versioning & migrations
+Versioning and migrations

 • Add new procedures alongside existing ones; deprecate old ones once consumers migrate.